isoftwaretr/FiveM-ymap-lssd-department-props/[isoftware]/isoftware-lssd-props/README.md

 ## Installation
 1. Download the files from this repository.
-2. Create a folder named `[isoftware]`
-3. Create an other folder named `isoftware-lssd-props`
-4. Place the `[isoftware]` folder in the `resources` folder of your FiveM resource:
+2. Place the `[isoftware]` folder in the `resources` folder of your FiveM resource:
    - Example: `resources/[isoftware]/isoftware-lssd-props/`
-5. Ensure your resource is added to the `server.cfg` file:
+3. Ensure your resource is added to the `server.cfg` file:
    - `ensure [isoftware]`
-6. Restart your FiveM server to see the changes.
+4. Restart your FiveM server to see the changes.

 ## Usage
 - This file is provided for personal use only.
 You may use and modify it as needed for your own purposes.